 - If you were originally admitted to the MSAA program, please review policies regarding continuing to the PhD

-- Have a minimum cumulative GPA of 3.4, and
+- Have a minimum cumulative GPA of 3.4

 The Qualifying Exam consists of:

-- An oral presentation open to all A&A faculty, and
+- An oral presentation open to all A&A faculty

 - Responses to questions from the committee and faculty members present.

-Detailed departmental policies and procedures for the Qualifying Exam are available here.
-Please review this document carefully and well in advance of scheduling your exam.
+Review the Qualifying Exam detailed departmental policies and procedures carefully and well in advance of scheduling your exam.

 Doctoral Supervisory Committee

 A Doctoral Supervisory Committee committee should be established as soon as possible after successfully passing the Qualifying Exam.
 At the very latest, the committee must be in place the quarter before the General Exam may be scheduled.
 The Chair of a student's Doctoral Supervisory Committee must hold an appointment in the A&A Department.
 (Adjunct faculty appointments are sufficient.)
 Students must notify the department's graduate program advisors as soon as they have their committee membership finalized.

 A doctoral committee must consist of at least five members:

 5. Graduate School Representative (GSR).
 The GSR cannot hold an appointment of any kind in the department.